platformsh/platformsh-docs/docs/src/get-started/introduction.md

 ### Code

-To start a project, you should have code that you'd like to deploy.
+To start a project, you should have code on your computer that you'd like to deploy.
 It can be a basic "Hello World" site, such as you can find in the [Platform.sh demos](https://github.com/platformsh-demos).
 Just something that you know runs.